mrphysics-bonn/python-ismrmrd-reco/README.md

 - `pulseq_helper.py`: Contains the funtions for mirroring metadata information from the metadata file to the streamed raw data.
 - `bart_pulseq.py`: Launches a BART reconstruction pipeline for Pulseq data, depending on the trajectory type

-## Experimental: Static offresonance correction support
+## Static offresonance correction & higher order image reconstruction

-Static offresonance correction can be done with the PowerGrid reconstruction toolbox [7].
-For this, a different Docker image is needed, which can be pulled with `docker pull mavel101/bart-powergrid-server` (Nvidia GPU required).
+Static offresonance correction is available via the PowerGrid reconstruction toolbox [7].
+For this, a different Docker image is needed, which can be pulled with `docker pull mavel101/bart_pg_gpu` (Nvidia GPU required).
 Alternatively build the image with `./build_docker.sh python-ismrmrd-server/ bart_pg_gpu`.
-Run `./start_docker_gpu mavel101/bart-powergrid-server` to start the server.
+Run `./start_docker_gpu mavel101/bart_pg_gpu` to start the server.
 An example reconstruction can be started with `./send_data_pg.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5`.

 The reconstruction script for a B0-corrected reconstruction is located in "python-ismrmrd-server/powergrid_pulseq.py".
 It is possible to use an external field map located at "dependency/fmap.npz" (as in the above example) or to calculate a field map from a calibration scan within the same sequence.
 The unit of the field map has to be rad/s.
 For more information, contact the author.

+Higher order image reconstruction is also possible, if data from a field camera is available in the trajectory field of the MRD file.
+For more information on the data structure, see "python-ismrmrd-server/powergrid_pulseq_ho.py" or contact the author.

 ## Author